| Home |

 especially if using a heating mat.

-They should start germinating in 3 to 5 weeks and continue for another few weeks.
-Continue keeping the soil surface moist until they are a month old; then you may
+They should start germinating in about 3 to 5 weeks and continue for another few weeks.
+Continue keeping the soil surface moist until they are

-Fertilizing -- For the first
+Fertilizing -- When

-2 months, feed weekly with a small amount of diluted (1/8 strength) liquid fertilizer.
+they are 1 week old, give a small amount of diluted (1/8 strength) liquid fertilizer.

 Hydroponic fertilizer